 Approximately one-half of all AT/RTs arise in the posterior fossa, although it can occur anywhere in the CNS.[3,6] Tumors of the posterior fossa may occur in the cerebellopontine angle or more midline.
 Involvement of individual cranial nerves has been noted.

 Because AT/RT grows rapidly, patients typically have a fairly short history of progressive symptoms, measured in days to weeks.
-Signs and symptoms are dependent on tumor location.
-Young patients with posterior fossa tumors usually present with symptoms related to hydrocephalus, including the following:
+Signs and symptoms depend on tumor location.
+Young patients with posterior fossa tumors usually present with symptoms related to hydrocephalus, which include the following:

 They may also develop ataxia or regression of motor skills.

-Registry data suggest that approximately 20% of patients present with disseminated disease.[9,12] Dissemination is typically through leptomeningeal pathways seeding the spine and other areas of the brain.
-Up to 35% of patients may present with germline mutations and be prone to synchronous, multifocal tumors.
-There are also rare reports of patients with synchronous renal rhabdoid tumor and CNS AT/RT.[13,14,15]
+Registry data suggest that up to 30% of patients present with disseminated disease.[9,12,13] Dissemination is typically through leptomeningeal pathways seeding the spine and other areas of the brain.
+Up to 35% of patients present with germline mutations and may be prone to synchronous, multifocal tumors.
+There are also rare reports of patients with synchronous renal rhabdoid tumors and CNS AT/RTs.[14,15,16,17]

-All patients with suspected childhood AT/RT should have MRI of the brain and spine.
-Unless medically contraindicated, patients should also have lumbar cerebrospinal fluid inspected for evidence of tumor.
-Patients may also undergo renal ultrasound to detect synchronous tumors.
+All patients with suspected childhood AT/RT should undergo MRI of the brain and spine.
+Unless medically contraindicated, the lumbar cerebrospinal fluid should be inspected for evidence of tumor.
+Patients may also undergo renal ultrasonography to detect synchronous tumors.

-Prognostic factors that affect survival for AT/RTs are not fully delineated.
+Prognostic factors that affect survival for patients with AT/RTs are not fully delineated.

 Known factors associated with a poor outcome include the following: